openvinotoolkit/openvino/docs/dev/ci/github_actions/overview.md

 5. Download and use the artefacts in the parallel jobs with different kinds of tests
 6. Collect the test results and upload them as artefacts

-**NOTE**: the supporting workflows may use the same structure or lack the last 3 steps and have tests present right after the `Build` step.
+**NOTE**: some workflows may use the same structure or lack the last 3 steps and have tests present right after the `Build` step.

 Overview of the [Linux workflow](../../../../.github/workflows/linux.yml).
 There are several jobs present:
 ```yaml